MKiyoaki/SlowFast-Interaction/README.md

 ### 1. Introduction

-PySlowFast is basing on the framework of PySlowFast,
+SlowFast-Interaction is basing on the framework of PySlowFast that used for deploying explainability tools in detecting and classifying Interaction Rupture.

 ### 2. Getting Start